ToshioCP/Gobject-tutorial/gfm/sec1.md

 There are two ways to install it.
 One is install the distribution's package.
 The other is using rbenv and ruby-build.
-If you want to use the latest version of ruby, use rbenv.
+If you want to use the latest version of ruby, use rbenv and ruby-build.
 - Rake.
 It is a gem, which is a library written in ruby.
 You can install it as a package of your distribution or use gem command instead.